RanvierMUD/ranviermud/docs/extending/classes.md

       cost: energyCost,
     },

-    // cooldown is the number of seconds the player must wait before using this skill again
+    // Cooldown is the number of seconds the player must wait before using this skill again
     cooldown: 6,

     /*
-    run is where all the magic of skills happen and has a very similar layout to a command.
+    The run method is where all the magic of skills happen and has a very similar layout to a command.
 A closure accepting GameState in 'state' and returning a function which, in this case takes the arguments to the skill, the player that executed the skill and the target of the skill